-We have applied to have our common stock included for quotation on The Nasdaq National Market under the symbol "LUNA."
+Our common stock has been approved for quotation on The Nasdaq National Market under the symbol "LUNA."

 Underwriting

 The following table shows the underwriting discount and commissions to be paid to the underwriters in connection with this offering.
 These amounts are shown assuming both no exercise and full exercise of the over-allotment option.